Mirko Tobias Schäfer

 Mirko Tobias Schäfer is a media scholar at Utrecht University.
-He is an Associate Professor for AI, Data & Society at the Department for Information & Computing Sciences and the Sciences Lead of the Data School.
+He is an Associate Professor of AI, Data & Society at the Department for Information & Computing Sciences and the Sciences Lead of the Data School.

 Biography

 Schäfer studied theater and media studies and communication science at the University of Vienna and digital culture at Utrecht University.
 He obtained a Ph.D. in 2008 at Utrecht University.
 Schäfer's research revolves around (digital) technology, and how it transform society.
 He publishes on digital culture, cultural theory, new media, big data, and artificial intelligence.
 In 2011 he was awarded a fellowship at the University of Applied Arts Vienna to study technology use and epistemic practices in art.
 He has been postdoctoral fellow at the Centre for Humanities at Utrecht University under Rosi Braidotti and a Mercator Research Fellow at the NRW School of Governance.
 From 2022 to 2025 he was appointed visiting professor at the University of Helsinki.
 Schäfer also serves on the Advisory Council Analytics of the Ministry of Finance (Netherlands).